How to Travel on Amtrak Trains with a Dog in 2023

 Sometime after boarding, a ticket inspector will come around the check your tickets.
 At this point, also hand over your pet agreement form.

-As well as putting some tags in the holder above your seat to indicate your ticket has been checked (and perhaps your destination), the ticket inspector will also place a paw print tag there.
+At the time of our trip, as well putting some tags in the holder above our seat to indicate our ticket had been checked (and perhaps the destination), the ticket inspector also placed a paw print tag there.

 are dogs allowed on amtrak